 PROJECT NAME PROJECT.
-NO.
+NO

 Date of Accident Time Report By

-Type of Accident (Check Or ıe):
+Type of Accident (Check One):

 () Vehicular () Personal () Property

 Name of Injured DOB or Age

 How Long Employed

+Names of Witnesses

+Action Taken

-Did the Injured Lose Any Tir me?
-How Much n (Days/Hrs.)?
+Did the Injured Lose Any Time?
+How Much (Days/Hrs.)?

-Was Safety Equipment in Shoes, etc.)?
-Use at the Time of the Accident (Hard Hat, Safety Glasses, Gloves, Safety
+Was Safety Equipment in Use at the Time of the Accident (Hard Hat, Safety Glasses, Gloves, Safety

-(If not, it is the EMPLOYE Welfare Fund.)
-EE'S sole responsibility to process his/her claim through his/ lth and
+o process his/her claim through his/ ulth and

-INDICATE STREET NAME:), DESCRIPTION OF VE HICLES, AND NORTH ARROW